ritterim/rimdev-blog/_posts/2018-04-18-find-numbers-in-a-c-sharp-string.md

 image_credit: fdecomite
 ---

 Data can often be messy and cleaning it up falls on the shoulders of you, the developer.
-Its also easy to search StackOverflow for complex regular expression solutions.
+It's also easy to search StackOverflow for complex regular expression solutions.
 In this post I'll show you an easy one liner to get all numbers from a string.

 Let's start with the value.